kamalesh-pathy-va/multiclass-text-classifier/README.md

 # multiclass-text-classifier
-This is a Python-3.x code for Multiclass text classification using SKLEARN module with Logistic Regression algorithm
+This is a Python-3.x code for Multiclass text classification using SKLEARN module with Logistic Regression algorithm.